Prosp3r/gotv/README.md

 # GOTV

-### Introducition
+### Introduction
+Nigeria of 2020 has a high percentage youthful population consequently a lot of these members of society are new to the country's electoral process.
-Short for _**G**et **O**ut **T**he **V**ote_ - Is a set of tools to increase citizen participation in Nigeria's Electoral Process.
+Short for _**G**et **O**ut **T**he **V**ote_ - Is a set of tools designed to increase citizen participation in Nigeria's Electoral Process by enabling independent education, galvanizing and collaboration between groups.

 ### Goals

-GOTV's primary goal is to build a set of tools that will enable as many Nigerians get involved in her political process as is technically possible.
+GOTV's primary goal is to build a set of tools that will enable, as many Nigerians get involved in her political process as is technically possible.
+It aims to enable new groups of political players:
+1. Build an on the ground and online volunteer force with a working reward system.
-It aims to enable new groups of political players coordinate their election related ground activities at very low cost.
+2. Coordinate their election related ground activities at very low cost.

+### Requirements

-These tools will be designed and built around activities such as:
+To achieve the above stated goals, the proposed tools will be designed and built to meet the needs around activities listed below

-+ Voter registeration
++ Voter registration
 + Acquisition of voters cards
 + Issue reporting with evidence gathering coupled with easy ways to share issues with the appropriate Government agency.
-+ Follow up features for reoprted issues.
++ Follow up features for reported issues.
 + Getting out to vote
 + Independent reporting
 + Result tallying